neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | revision | string | The UUID of the new revision |

 #### Notes
+ - If no revision is given and the password is in trash, it will be removed from trash
  - If no revision is given and the password is not in trash, nothing is done
+ - If a revision is given and the revision is marked as in trash, it will be removed from trash
  - The action may fail if the password is shared but the revision to restore does not meet the requirements for sharing
  - This action will always create a new revision
- - The new revision will always be removed from trash
  - The server side encryption type may change
- - If the folder does not exist anymore, the default folder will be used
+ - If the folder does not exist anymore, it will be moved to the base folder
  - Tag relations can not be restored
  - Deleted passwords can not be restored